ccano/cc2223/session2/README.md

 ### 4. Working with Docker containers

 Using a `hello-world` image is one thing, actually doing some work with containers is another.
-As interesting as it might be, the above image doesn't do much beyond printing out the message we have seen at the start.
-Not very useful from the astrophysics perspective.

 We are going to experiment with a much more useful image: an official Python 3.10.2 image based on Debian bullseye (it's a slimmed down version to be more specific - 123MB vs over 900MB for the 'traditional' bullseye).